Code of Principles & Practice

 - Effective communication and joint working with other professionals and organisations should be promoted.

-- Members of the service have a professional responsibility to respecting the rights and dignity of all individuals, acknowledging their entitlement to confidentiality and self determination, and to uphold the United Nations Convention on the Rights of the Child.
+- Members of the Association have a professional responsibility to respecting the rights and dignity of all individuals, acknowledging their entitlement to confidentiality and self determination, and to uphold the United Nations Convention on the Rights of the Child.

 Statement of Operational Practice

 - a) To assist parents, schools and the Local Authority to meet the duties placed on them by relevant legislation.

 - b) To enable and enhance effective communication between and within families, schools, agencies, other services and the wider community.